389ds/389ds.github.io/docs/389ds/design/matching-rule-in-chain.md

 This function uses a complex configuration structure, that is preserved.
 Note that this function, retrieves membership groups but also update the target entry, adding the *'memberof: group'* when it is missing.
 This second part (fixup) is *useless* for *mr_values2keys*, the new function should have a toggle to decide if the '*fixup*' part is needed or not.

+This function is reponsible of enforcing **access control**, so that if the bound use has not access to some entries or membership attributes in the entries then the links are not followed.
+This function will basically behave like *deref_check_access* is doing.

 RFE [\#5156](https://github.com/389ds/389-ds-base/issues/5156) is taking care of that move.

 ## Extensible filter